quantixed/CellMigration/README.md

 \*  *Excel:* Use 1 workbook per condition.
 Suggest that each sheet is a field of view, containing all cells in the field.
 So for two experimental conditions with 10 multipoints each, you will have two workbooks each with 10 worksheets.

 \*  *Offsetting:* For offsetting data, a workbook per condition is needed with corresponding sheets to the primary data.
 It is important that every frame has a tracked point.

-\* For experiments where a manipulation is done partway through the experiment (e.g. adding a drug).
-Suggest that pre and post conditions are kept in separate workbooks.
-Analyzing them will give statistics for each condition (pre and post).
-If you'd like to stitch the tracks together to analyze data per cell, as long as the tracks are named consistently and the conditions feature *pre* and *post*, you can use `MigrationAuxProcs.ipf` to do this.
-Execute `StitchIV()` to generate a report of this type.